NICWA Champion for Native Children Award

 Do you know of an incredible leader, social worker, case manager or foster parent in your community who is doing awesome work for our children in the foster care system?

 If so, nominate them for NICWA’s highest honor, the Champion for Native Children Award.
 This annual award honors an individual or organization that has made outstanding contributions to the well-being of Indigenous children, families, and communities in the United States or Canada.
+Two awards are to be given out: Champion for Native Children-Individual awarded to an individual person and Champion for Native Children-Organization awarded to a tribe or organization.

 Nominees should be an individual or organization that has been an exceptional or emerging leader, social worker, case manager, or foster parent who has made significant contributions to the well-being of Indigenous children, families, and communities in the United States or Canada.
 Such contributions may consist of: